textpattern/textpattern.github.io/tags/if-search-results.md

 Tag will accept the following attributes (**case-sensitive**):

-* @max="number"@
+* `max="number"`
-If the search results count is no higher than @max@, the tags enclosed by this conditional tag are rendered.
+If the search results count is no higher than `max`, the tags enclosed by this conditional tag are rendered.
 Default: unset (which results in no upper limit).
-* @min="number"@
+* `min="number"`
-If the search results count is at least equal to @min@, the tags enclosed by this conditional tag are rendered.
+If the search results count is at least equal to `min`, the tags enclosed by this conditional tag are rendered.
 Default: `1`.

 ## Examples